-The main roads and collector roads provide the opportunity for bus services, and the LGA is reasonable well served by bus routes, however the frequency of services is variable.
-The Wollongong Free Gong Shuttle provides a frequent and well utilised bus connection service between the City, Hospital, University and Foreshore.
+The main roads and collector roads provide the opportunity for bus services, and the LGA is well served by bus routes.
+The Wollongong Free Gong Shuttle provides a frequent bus connection service between the City, Hospital, University and Foreshore.
 Anecdotally, land and unit prices are higher in locations close to the bus stops.
 Additionally, persons working in Wollongong are parking near the bus stops and using the bus to access Wollongong.